Hashish and Wine

-"Hashish and Wine", also known as "Opium and Wine", "Bangu Bada" ("Bengu Bada" or "Bang va bada" Bəngü-Badə) or "Bang u Bada Munazarasi" ("The dispute of Hashish with the Wine") - is an allegorical-satirical poem, written by Fuzuli in the Azerbaijani language.
+"Hashish and Wine", also known as "Weed and Wine", "Bangu Bada" ("Bengu Bada" or "Bang va bada" Bəngü-Badə) or "Bang u Bada Munazarasi" ("The dispute of Hashish with the Wine") - is an allegorical-satirical poem, written by Fuzuli in the Azerbaijani language.
 The poem is dedicated to Shah Ismail I.

 History of creation

 After the ruler of the Safavid state, Shah Ismail, took Baghdad and made a pilgrimage to Karbala and Najaf (the alleged birthplaces of Fuzuli) in 1508, the young poet Fuzuli recognized the power of Ismail in his first poem in Azeri Turkic "Hashish and Wine".
 Some researchers (such as the Italian Turkologist and Iranianist Alessio Bombachi) suggest that Fuzuli dedicated this creation to Shah Ismail, whom the poet praises in the preface to his poem.

 Some researchers believed that 1508 was the year of writing the poem.
 Nevertheless, the fact mentioned in the poem's dedication that, by the order of Shah Ismail, the Muhammad Shaybani, who was defeated in December 1510 in the battle of Merv, was killed, and his skull was decorated with gold inlays and served as a wine goblet, gives grounds to assert that "Bang-u-Bada" was written between 1510 and 1524 (the year of Shah Ismail's death).